 3 – Keep an open-door policy

 Once you’ve started the conversation, it’s important to ensure workers feel there’s someone they can talk to in addition to their team lead, should any issues arise.
 Training someone in-house to be a Mental Well-being Ambassador or Mental Health First Aider can be helpful.
 Establishing an atmosphere of trust and authentic communication not only builds connection and community, it helps keep managers abreast of developing issues.
-Consider using anonymous surveys to reach out to employees (such as those created by employee evaluation specialists, Leapsome or Peakon), or even sending individual employees a link to a playful check-in scale and asking which image they most resonate with.
+Consider using anonymous surveys to reach out to employees (such as those created by employee evaluation specialists, Leapsome or Peakon).

 4 – Educate team leads